-Bohojicha is also bit rare (we love to share these less common teas with you!).
+Bōhōjicha is also bit rare (we love to share these less common teas with you!).
 It can also be spelled as Bouhoujicha, or sometimes is simplified to Bohojicha.

 The umami taste is derived from amino acids in the tea plant.
 After roasting, the amino acids change to give a more flowery fragrance.